The structure of polynomial growth for tree automata/transducers and MSO set queries: From tree transducers to -weighted tree automata, directly

-Formally, let us fix two disjoint sets of \enquote{input variables} $\{x_{1},x_{2},\dots\}$ and of \enquote{parameters} $\{y_{1},y_{2},\dots\}$.
-(MSO logic does not appear in this subsection, avoiding a clash of notations.) \begin{definition} The data of a (deterministic) macro tree transducer $\cT$ from an input alphabet $\Sigma$ to an output alphabet $\Gamma$ (both ranked) consists of: \begin{itemize} \item a finite ranked set $Q$ of states, with a root state $q_{0}$ of rank 0; \item for each state $q\in Q$ and each input letter $a\in\Sigma$, a tree
+\begin{definition} A \emph{partial nondeterministic top-down tree transducer} $\cT$ from an input alphabet $\Sigma$ to an output alphabet $\Gamma$ (both ranked) consists of: \begin{itemize} \item a finite set $Q$ of states, with an initial state $q_{0}$; \item for each state $q\in Q$ and each input letter $a\in\Sigma$, a finite set of trees